mhurd/kubernetes/README.md

 ```
 Add *--fail-swap-on=false* to the args in ExecStart and also remove $KUBELET_NETWORK_ARGS from ExecStart.
 Repeat this on all the nodes.

-Now on the master node use the kubeadm init command to bootstrap the cluster:
+Now on the master node use the kubeadm init command to bootstrap the cluster, only add the *--pod-network-cidr* option if you are going to use Flannel pod networking, *not* for weave-net:
 ```bash
 sudo kubeadm init --apiserver-advertise-address 10.0.0.1 --pod-network-cidr=10.244.0.0/16 --ignore-preflight-errors Swap
 ```